THMMYgr/mTHMMY/CONTRIBUTING.md

 - Simply using the [latest release version][google-play] from Google Play (anonymous reports are sent automatically)
 - Joining our [Discord server][discord-server]
-- Submitting bugs and ideas on our [Trello board][trello-board]
+- Submitting bugs and ideas to our [issue tracker][github-issues]
 - Forking mTHMMY and submitting [pull requests](#pull-requests)
 - Joining our core team
 - Contacting us by email at `thmmynolife@gmail.com`

 ## Issue tracker

-The [mTHMMY Board on trello.com][trello-board] is used as an Issue Tracker, for bugs and improvements concerning the available mTHMMY releases.
+For bugs and improvements we use [GitHub’s issue tracking][github-issues].
-Before creating a card to submit an issue please **search the board** for similar entries.
+Before creating a new issue make sure to **search the tracker** for similar ones.

+## Compiling

+Due to the app's integration with Firebase, a `google-services.json` is required inside the `app` directory.
+To get one, either [set up your own Firebase project][firebase-console] (with or without a self hosted [backend][sisyphus], or ask us to provide you the one we use for development.

 ## Pull requests